-mplications and effects of analysis at each level..
-The tool to highlight strengths, dominancy, weaknesses, redundancy etc.
+Our research has shown that there are many implications and effects of such analysis at each of the levels determined.
+The main group should be viewed at the ‘focal’ group with other levels providing depth, understanding and purpose to the work of the entities within this group..
+The tool seeks to highlight strengths, dominancy, weaknesses, redundancy etc. within the group by maintaining the work pattern of four engaged in core work plus one

-entities may participate in any and indeed many, of group structures.
+The entities may participate in any and indeed many, of the deeper group structures.
 There is no assumed, imposed or supposed hierarchy here.
 The intention is to fulfil a need, identify further need and related groups/subgroups to meet these and so on.
 The concept of a fluid continuum at the macro level begins to emerge mirroring the interplay of sociological human coexistence and the big wide world.
-There is a creative, holistically determined, possibly somatic framework necessary to make this operate – the synergy seedbed.
+There is a creative, holistically determined, possibly somatic framework necessary to make this operate – this becomes the synergy seedbed.

-ommunication is critical hence the need to embed this within the ‘experiencing’ of the relationships between entities.
+Communication is critical hence the need to embed this within the ‘experiencing’ of the relationships between entities.
+The difficulty is knowing what to communicate, when and to whom, particularly whilst immersed in the process.
+Herein lies part of the role of the fifth entity.

-the five model, we can view this auspiciously as a tetrahedral group +1.
+As introduced earlier, engaging with the five entity model, we can view this auspiciously as a tetrahedral group +1.

-The additional member will refer to as the ‘.
+The additional member we will refer to as the ‘Rotating Interface’.
 This will be an individual with a particular role in the group or a resource having a communicative attribute (eg database with a web presence, digital bulletin board etc) that is ascribed to fulfil the extended function of interfacing the group with the world beyond it.
-Th can be any one of the five members at any time where the group state believes it to be necessary or of benefit to a sought goal.
+This position can be ascribed to any one of the five members at any time where the group state believes it to be necessary or of benefit to a sought goal.

-The relationships and hence group dynamic, will change and may be diagramised as below:
+The relationships, and hence group dynamic, will change many times and may be diagramised as below:

 Let’s look at this role more closely.
 The role typically has three phases:

-1 Tak stock
+1 – ‘Taking stock’

-Initially this is observational with a critically low participation rate – look, listen, summa.
+Initially this is observational with a critically low participation rate – the role demands a passive stance: look, listen, record and summarise.
 The summation requires a degree of consensus.
 Can include categorisation of elements of the group work to facilitate external targeting/testing etc.

-2 - External compare and contrast
+2 - Externally compare and contrast

-iews beyond the group to ‘ground’ the work, gain feedback, client/context testing of ideas/tools/practices/processes.
+The entity steps outside of the group to gain an external perspective.
+Views beyond the group might be used to ‘ground’ the work, gain feedback, client/context testing of ideas/tools/practices/processes.
 Collect, collate and compare findings.

 3 - Internal review and steer

-Feedback to group, ‘fine tune’ recommendations, provide a ‘real world’ steer. to rotate th role
+Feedback to the group should follow the ‘excursions’ detailed in 2, with the opportunity to ‘fine tune’ recommendations, provide a ‘real world’ steer.
+The group as a whole may seek to rotate this role at this point, nominating another to take over or decide to retain the current entity.

-Movement between is not a linear progression but more that based upon trial and need.
-For example the stance of the group and it’s interim recommendation for particular action may be challenged many times following several points of comparing and contrasting what is perceived to be the world or regional practice before phase 3 impacts internally upon what the group has considered/recommended i.e. provides a steer.
+Movement between these roles is not a linear progression but more that based upon trial and group need.
+For example the stance of the group and it’s interim recommendation for particular action may be challenged many times following several points of ‘comparing and contrasting’ what is perceived to be the world or regional practice before phase 3 impacts internally upon what the group has considered/recommended i.e. provides a steer.
+(See diagram below)

 The elements for need and resource that pertain to the group entities can be easily summarised in matrix form: